scc-digitalhub/docs/user/docs/tasks/functions.md

 ## Managing Functions with SDK

-In the following sections, we will see how to create, read, update and delete functions and what can be done with the `Function` object with the SDK.
+In the following sections, we will see how to create, read, update and delete functions and what can be done with the `Function` object through the SDK.

-You can manage the entity `Function` with the following methods:
+You can manage the `Function` entity with the following methods:

 - **`new_function`**: create a new function
 - **`get_function`**: get a function